Employer NI & cost-to-hire calculator

 - What is the Employment Allowance and do I qualify?

-- Employment Allowance lets eligible UK employers reduce their employer NI bill by up to £10,500 per tax year in 2025/26 (up from £5,000 in 2024/25).
+- Employment Allowance lets eligible UK employers reduce their employer NI bill by up to £10,500 per tax year in 2026/27 (unchanged from 2025/26; it rose from £5,000 in 2024/25).
 Most small businesses qualify, but there is one critical catch: a single-director-only company (no other employees on payroll above the secondary threshold) does NOT qualify.
 You need at least one other paid employee.
 The £100,000 previous-year NI bill cap was removed from 6 April 2025, so it now applies to most employers.

 - What about pension auto-enrolment?